awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

  7. "Effect":"Allow",
  8. "Principal":"*",
  9. "Action":"s3:*",
-10. "Resource":"arn:aws:s3:::awsexamplebucket1/*",
+10. "Resource": [
+11. 	       "arn:aws:s3:::DOC-EXAMPLE-BUCKET",
+12.          "arn:aws:s3:::DOC-EXAMPLE-BUCKET/*"
+13.       ],
-11. "Condition": {
+14. "Condition": {
-12. "IpAddress": {
+15. "IpAddress": {
-13.           "aws:SourceIp": [
+16.           "aws:SourceIp": [
-14. "54.240.143.0/24",
+17. "54.240.143.0/24",
-15. "2001:DB8:1234:5678::/64"
+18. "2001:DB8:1234:5678::/64"
-16.           ]
+19.           ]
-17.         },
+20.         },
-18. "NotIpAddress": {
+21. "NotIpAddress": {
-19.           "aws:SourceIp": [
+22.           "aws:SourceIp": [
-20. "54.240.143.128/30",
-21. "2001:DB8:1234:5678:ABCD::/80"
-22.           ]
-23.         }
+23. "54.240.143.128/30",
-24.       }
+24. "2001:DB8:1234:5678:ABCD::/80"
-25.     }
+25.           ]
-26.   ]
+26.         }
 27.       }
+28.     }
+29.   ]
+30. }
 ```

 ## Restricting Access to a Specific HTTP Referer<a name="example-bucket-policies-use-case-4"></a>

-Suppose that you have a website with a domain name \(`www.example.com` or `example.com`\) with links to photos and videos stored in your Amazon S3 bucket, `awsexamplebucket1`\.
+Suppose that you have a website with a domain name \(`www.example.com` or `example.com`\) with links to photos and videos stored in your Amazon S3 bucket, `DOC-EXAMPLE-BUCKET`\.
 By default, all the Amazon S3 resources are private, so only the AWS account that created the resources can access them\.
 To allow read access to these objects from your website, you can add a bucket policy that allows `s3:GetObject` permission with a condition, using the `aws:Referer` key, that the get request must originate from specific webpages\.
 The following policy specifies the `StringLike` condition with the `aws:Referer` condition key\.

 ```
  1. {